Jessica's Favorites

 The Style your Brand book is an awesome book that really helps you to understand how to start and shape your brand.
 I use all of the advice in this book still today.

 An absolute must have for marketing is Canva.
 Canva is the easy peasy version of Photoshop.
 If you want to dive in right away and make yourself a logo or a pretty banner, Canva is really great.
-I have never made the transition to Photoshop because Canva still provides everything I need 5 years later and it's cheap.
+I have never made the transition to Photoshop because Canva still provides everything I need.
+You do NOT need to hire a professional or pay a marketing company thousands of dollars for simple things.
+Keep it simple!

 Sign up here, you can get a free trial